ShreyChaurasia/Graph-Library/README.md

 3) getNumOfConnectedComponents() - returns the number of connected components.
 4) is Bipartite() tells if a graph is bipartite
 5) getNumOf StronglyConnectedComponents()
+6) isTree() - tells if a given graph is a tree or not.